akshayaprabakaran/mealsonwheels/README.md

 * geolocation functionality to enable users to find food trucks based on their current location.
 * more appealing visualiization using grid layout/React components
 * extensive documentation and testing to ensure that the application is well-documented and reliable.

+## Personal Thoughts
+This project ended up being one of my favorite projects I ever worked on.
+I thoroughly enjoyed designing and implementing this project.
+Thanks to Estée Lauder team for giving the space for creative freedom in working on this challenge.
+This project is so very interesting that I am positive to bring in more improvisations and new features soon!

 ## Instructions to use Meals On Wheels